xerial/sqlite-jdbc/USAGE.md

 Android expects JNI native libraries to be bundled differently than a normal Java application.

-You will need to extract the native libraries from our jar (from `org/sqlite/native/Linux-Android`), and place them in the `jniLibs` directory:
+You will need to extract the native libraries from our jar with classifier `natives-android` (from `org/sqlite/native/Linux-Android`), and place them in the `jniLibs` directory:

 ![android-studio-screenshot](./.github/README_IMAGES/android_jnilibs.png)